 Tuesday 16:00-18:00 E-mail toyoompm@tmd.ac.jp

 Intend to hold some special classes about 'mind' and 'consciousness' from a viewpoint of brain science.
+Check with the teacher in charge for the program which is not specifically scheduled.

 Behavioral Dentistry